kalaksi/docker-ossec-log-server/README.md

 See ```Dockerfile``` and ```docker-compose.yml``` (<https://github.com/kalaksi/docker-ossec-log-server>) for usable environment variables.
 Variables that are left empty will use default values.

 ## Upgrading to a new version
-As OSSEC gets upgraded to a more recent version, your will face the common issue of configurations getting outdated.
+As OSSEC gets upgraded to a more recent version (and the version tag changes), your will face the common issue of configurations getting outdated.
 In that case, you can try to resolve the configuration issues yourself and update the configuration OR move aside both ```etc``` and ```rules``` directories on your data-volume so that OSSEC will then create a new default configuration.
 After that, you can bring over any manual changes you might have done.

 ## Development